wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 Create a new file called `elements.js`.

 Go into `money.js` and take all our selectors and move them to our new `elements.js` file.
+Let's add the export keyword infront of each.

 ```
 //elements.js